Pay package looms large as Orcel takes helm at UniCredit

 In 2020 he further cut his pay by 25% due to the pandemic, waiving also a 2.4 million euro bonus.

-Investors accounting for around 60% of the bank's ordinary share capital will be represented at the general meeting, according to the paper, so a 55% rate would mean just a third of UniCredit's overall capital supports Orcel's pay package.
+Investors accounting for 60% of the bank's ordinary share capital are represented at the general meeting, the bank said, so a 55% rate would mean just a third of UniCredit's overall capital supports Orcel's pay package.

 Two top 30 UniCredit investors had told Reuters they would vote against.